 The friends you meet and make during the tournaments will enhance the experience.
 Most tournament directors will be very understanding and can be helpful in your selection.

 Look at the different types of tournaments available to fish.
 The basic is a draw or individual tournament, where you fish on your own, even though you may be in another angler's boat.
-There are team tournaments, where you pick a fishing partner and you work together to bring in a five-fish limit.
-Another choice is, my favorite of course, are family oriented amateur tournaments.
-These are set up so you can fish with your spouse, girlfriend or boyfriend, son or daughter, grandson or grand daughter.
+There are team tournaments, where you pick a fishing partner and work together to bring in a five-fish limit.
+Another choice is my favorite, of course, family-oriented amateur tournaments.
+These are set up so you can fish with your spouse, girlfriend or boyfriend, son or daughter, grandson or granddaughter.
 They bring the family together to enjoy the outdoors and learn about nature.
-This gives the whole family a chance to enjoy the outdoors and spend some quality time enjoying an outdoor sport.
+This gives the whole family a chance to enjoy the outdoors and spend quality time enjoying an outdoor sport.

-Some of the tournament trails are even set up so dad can fish a team tournament with a buddy, and still fish a team tournament with a buddy, and still fish a family trail with his wife, child, or grandchild.
+Some tournament trails are set up so dad can fish a team tournament with a buddy, and still fish a team tournament with a buddy, and still fish a family trail with his wife, child, or grandchild.

-In selecting an event you also need to look at what it costs to fish the tournament.
-Check out what the travel and lodging expenses would be and if the payback or return is worth the investment.
-Even if this is just considered enjoyment and entertainment, you need to review the returns and what it will take to qualify for the championship, if one is part of the trail.
+In selecting an event, you also need to consider what it costs to fish the tournament.
+Check out the travel and lodging expenses and whether the payback or return is worth the investment.
+Even if this is considered enjoyment and entertainment, you need to review the returns and what it will take to qualify for the championship if one is part of the trail.
 The championship is what you are working towards; it is the most fun and has the best payback or rewards.

 Most tournaments work on a points system for you to qualify for the championship.
-For instance, first place may be 120 points for each tournament.
-As long as you catch even a single fish, you will be included in this point breakdown.
+For instance, a first place may be 120 points for each tournament.
+You will be included in this point breakdown if you catch even a single fish.
 The tournaments also have a base point for fishing the tournament, say 20 points which also go toward championship qualification.
-Usually to qualify, you need to be in the top 35 percent of the teams in points.
-If you fish five tournaments and catch fish in three then your points might be around 320.
-You could actually fish five tournaments and catch only one fish in each tournament and qualify for the championship.
+Usually, to qualify, you need to be in the top 35 percent of the teams in points.
+If you fish in five tournaments and catch fish in three, your points might be around 320.
+You could fish in five tournaments, catch only one fish in each tournament, and qualify for the championship.

-There are also generally some wild card slots which offer a chance to go to the championship for those that fished all events, but might not otherwise get to go.
+There are also some wild card slots that offer a chance to go to the championship for those that fished all events but might not otherwise get to go.
 Regardless, there should be guidelines for qualification.
 Qualifying isn't special if everyone who fished an event gets invited.
 Even the pros list the number of times they qualified for championship events like badges of honor.

 Championships generally offer excellent paybacks and incentives.
-For example, the Honey Hole Team Tournament Championship gave away four boats, first, second, and third place with one boat as a draw prize.
-It paid 30 cash places, with the many prizes and a cash payback that equaled $164,000 (about 150 percent payback).
-At the First Annual Family Team Championship, first place was a $30,000.00 boat and paid cash prizes through 14 places, with the prizes and cash totaling over $52,000.00 (also about 150 percent payback).
+For example, the Honey Hole Team Tournament Championship gave away four boats, first, second, and third place, with one boat as a draw prize.
+It paid 30 cash places, with many prizes and a cash payback that equaled $164,000 (about 150 percent payback).
+At the First Annual Family Team Championship, first place was a $30,000.00 boat and paid cash prizes through 14 places, with the prizes and cash totaling over $52,000.00 (about 150 percent payback).